 A complete guide to all the Andrew Lloyd Webber musicals

 Andrew Lloyd Webber is one of the world’s best celebrated musical theatre composers, with a career spanning over 50 years since 1965.
 Creating some of the most recognisable show tunes, his work includes Cats, The Phantom of the Opera and Sunset Boulevard, and he was named “the most commercially successful composer in history” by the New York Times.
 Throughout his career, he has won 43 awards including Tonys, the Golden Globes and Oliviers.
 In 1993, he was awarded a star on the Hollywood Walk of Fame for services to theatre and has been inducted into the Songwriter’s Hall of Fame.
-Outside of theatre, Lloyd Webber has remained in the performing sphere.
-Find out all about the musicals worked upon by Andrew Lloyd Webber and once you’ve read about them all, vote for your favourite at the bottom.
+Check out every musical by Andrew Lloyd Webber and once you’ve read about them all, vote for your favourite at the bottom.